jeffbski/redux-logic/README.md

 ### Implementing SAM/PAL Pattern

 The [SAM (State-Action-Model) pattern](http://sam.js.org) is a pattern introduced by Jean-Jacques Dubray.
+Also known as the PAL (proposer, acceptor, learner) pattern based on Paxos terminology.

 A few of the challenging parts of implemnting this with a React-Redux application are:

- 1. where to perform the `accept` of the proposed action performing validation, verification, authentication against the current model state
+ 1. where to perform the `accept` (interception) of the proposed action performing validation, verification, authentication against the current model state.
+Based on the current state, it might be appropriate to modify the action, dispatch a differnt action, or simply suppress the action.
  2. how to trigger actions based on the state after the model has finished updating, referred to as the `NAP` (next-action-predicate).

+Custom Redux middleware can be introduced to perform this logic, but you'll be implementing most everything on your own.

-With redux-logic you can implement the SAM / PAL pattern without giving up React and Redux.
+With `redux-logic` you can implement the SAM / PAL pattern easily in your React/Redux apps.

 Namely you can separate out your business logic from your action creators and reducers keeping them thin. redux-logic provides a nice place to accept, reject, and transform actions before your reducers are run.
 You have access to the full state to make decisions and you can trigger actions based on the updated state as well.